OfficeDev/TeamsAppCamp1/Labs/Labs-B/Lab-B04.md

 ### Features

-- Apply teams styling and themes to your existing application.
+- Apply Teams styling and themes to your existing application.

 ### Project structure

 The project structure when you start of this lab and end of this lab is as follows.
 Use this depiction for comparison.
 On your left is the contents of folder  `B03-TeamsSSO` and on your right is the contents of folder `B04-StyleAndThemes`.

-- 🆕 New files/folders
+* 🆕 New files/folders

-- 🔺Files changed
+* 🔺Files changed

 <table>
 <tr>
 <th >Project Structure Before </th>